Dogs unearthing springs: A recurring motif in Kidapawan origin legendsPosted: June 26, 2012

 Thus far, I have encountered three locales with this origin, and interestingly enough all three have a Manobo past.
 Two of them are in Kidapawan, and one (which was further split into two Baranggays) is in nearby Makilala.

 The first account of this I encountered was on the Baranggay of Mua-an, just at the foot of Mount Apo, along the shores of the boiling Lake Agco.
-The account was by local journalist Psalmer Bernalte, uploaded in what seemed to be an LGU commissioned website that could no longer be located, and it unfortunately did not cite its sources.
-The account described (I use here the past tense because the source is now gone) the dog Mua-an, owned by Datu Lumayon of the local Manobo settlement.
+The account was by local journalist Psalmer Bernalte, uploaded in what seemed to be an LGU commissioned website that could no longer be located, and it unfortunately did not cite its sources (I would later on discover that his primary source was probably Ferdinand Bergonia’s 2004 history of Kidapawan).
+The account described the dog Mua-an, owned by Datu Lumayon of the local Manobo settlement.
 It is to this dog’s digging that the locality attribute the oldest of the hot springs it is famous for.
 When the place was elevated to the status of Baranggay, the people decided to name it after the dog.

 The second account I encountered has a much more reliable background, that of Baranggay Amas.
 It comes from the 1997 MA Thesis of Marilyn Jara, tucked among the many theses in the Ateneo de Davao’s College Library.
 In the thesis (which explored the myths and legends of the Manobos in Sitio Puas-India, Amas, Kidapawan), the origin of Baranggay Amas is associated with an Apo Mampolinog.
 Strangely enough, the story doesn’t seem to have a direct connection to the origin of the Baranggay itself: Apo Mampolinog is described as having four sons, Acas, Malang, Angcanan and Sugcawan.
 Mampolinog takes his dog to a hunt one day and the dog discovers a spring.
 Thereafter, the land of Apo Mampolinog was named Amas, from the initials of his sons’ names.
 I need to say that Bernalte’s own body of research included a history of Amas as well, and it had a different story: the place is named after a semi-heroic figure named Datu Amas.